dan-roder/lo-cal/README.md

 Pull database from: dev, test, or live
 Pull files from: dev, test, or live

 4. Once the database and files have been pulled run `lando start`

+Lando will provide you with the local URLs for the environment.
+If for some reason the URLs provided for the local environment aren't the same as what's in the **wp-config-local.php** file you will need to modify this local config to match those URLs

 ## To run the Angular Application locally